KaleaPorter/cse15l-lab-reports/LabReport5.md

 ## The file & directory structure needed
 ![Image](structure.png)
+I have a `calculator.java` file that has my main code for calculating the average (without the lowest numbers) and a `calculator.class` file from compiling.
+I also have a `calculatorTests.java` file that I use to test my code, and similarly a `calculatorTests.class` file from compiling this.
+I also have one bash file called `test.sh` that I use to run the commands that compile and run my tests.
+Because my test file uses JUnit, I also had to upload the `hamcrest` and `JUnit` files located in the `lib` folder.

 ## The contents of each file before fixing the bug
 Before fixing the bug:
 1. calculator.java